rsdoiel/antenna/science_and_technology.md

 date: 2025-07-06, updated: 2025-07-07, from: The Register (UK I.T.
 News)

-<h4>SafePay crew claims responsibility for intrusion at one of world&#39;s largest tech distributors</h4> <p>Ingram Micro, one of the world&#39;s largest distributors, has confirmed it is trying to restore systems following a ransomware attack.…</p>
+<h4>SafePay crew claims responsibility for intrusion at one of world&#39;s largest tech distributors</h4> <p><strong>Updated</strong>  Ingram Micro, one of the world&#39;s largest distributors, has confirmed it is trying to restore systems following a ransomware attack.…</p>

 <br>